-SEMANTICS OF THE DIGITAL INFORMATION SERVICE
+4. SEMANTICS OF THE DIGITAL INFORMATION SERVICE

-In this section, we discuss three main underlying mechanism of proposed Digital Information Service: uniform access interface, event-based infrastructure and consistency maintenance.
-General architectural design of the Digital Information Service appears in Figure 2.
+In this section, we discuss three core underlying mechanism of the proposed Digital Information Service: uniform access interface, event-based infrastructure and consistency maintenance.
+General architectural design of the Digital Information Service appears in Fig. 2.